 - A fine up to $1,000

-Have you been legally accused of committing embezzlement?
-If you have been arrested or charged with a crime, it is essential to obtain legal council for help.
+Have you been legally accused of embezzlement?
+If you have been arrested or charged with a crime, it is essential to obtain legal representation for help.
 It’s important to take your charges seriously.
 Don’t just hope for the best.
-Hire the best Embezzlement Lawyer in Fresno who understands your situation and the consequences you face.
+Hire the best Embezzlement Defense Attorney in Fresno who understands your situation and the consequences you face.

 Get Legal Help Today.